mcu-tools/website-mcuboot/_posts/2021-08-03-mcuboot-welcomes-golioth-as-new-project-member.md

 title: MCUboot welcomes Golioth as new project member
 author: mcuboot
 layout: post
-description: Golioth is a platform that allows device makers to deliver on the promise of cloud connected IoT.
-It enables hardware developers to build secure end-to-end IoT-connected products using their choice of hardware and connectivity, all without the need for a team of cloud engineers.
+description: "Golioth is a platform that allows device makers to deliver on the promise of cloud connected IoT.
+It enables hardware developers to build secure end-to-end IoT-connected products using their choice of hardware and connectivity, all without the need for a team of cloud engineers."
 categories:
 - news
 - blog